 One moment of despair.

 Finally, a moment of being alone, physically.

 Ten seconds away from her mom and children.

 She met Jesus face to face.

 God is ALWAYS with you.

 Help is a PHONE CALL 24 HOURS A DAY away.

-There is always a joy to be found somewhere, even if it is so very small….there is still joy.
+There is always a joy to be found somewhere; even if it is so minimal, there is still joy.

-Please seek help from a counselor, the hotline, a pastor, a friend, a family member.
+Please seek help from a counselor, the hotline, a pastor, a friend, or a family member.

-Please do not choose a path that leaves the family with so many unanswered questions and so much pain.
+Please do not choose a path that leaves the family with many unanswered questions and pain.